-Managing social anxiety as life returns to ‘new normal’
+Managing social anxiety as we adapt to COVID-normal life

 This article is adapted from a piece originally published on Beyond Blue’s website.

-For people who experience social anxiety, the return to ‘normal’ life after lockdown may feel challenging.
-Here are four steps to help manage social anxiety in the moment.
+For people who experience social anxiety, adapting to COVID-normal life may feel hard.
+Here are some tips on how to manage social anxiety in the moment.

 For those who experience social anxiety, the lockdown period may have brought reprieve from daily face-to-face interactions, and the thought of going back into the wider community post-pandemic may feel hard.